google/gapid/kokoro/README.md

 A Debian `.deb` package and a `.zip` file with the same contents are built.
 The package installs into `/opt/agi`, while archives can be expanded anywhere.
 The Debian package depends on `openjdk-11-jre` and neither it nor the `.zip` archives contain the JRE.
-The launcher script looks for `java` first in `$JAVA_HOME`, then on the `$PATH`, and finally the hard-coded `/usr/lib/jvm/java-11-openjdk-amd64/jre/bin/java`, which the `openjdk-11-jre` package provides.
+The launcher script looks for `java` first at `/usr/lib/jvm/java-11-openjdk-amd64/jre/bin/java`, which the `openjdk-11-jre` package provides.
+If not found there, it uses fallbacks and looks for `java` in `$JAVA_HOME`, and then on the `$PATH`.
 The file layout is:

 ```
 /{opt|wherever}/agi/